 Statistics show that there is an increase in the workforce in the business world.
 Writing an employment contract is important in hiring someone because this clarifies expectations and responsibilities between employees and employers.
 At the same time, this protects employees from cases on termination, resignation, and wage disputes.
 Continue reading to have more insights.

 Make your contract simple and legible.
 Input the basic information needed in your contract such as the title of your contract, the parties included as well as their respective information.
 A simple contract commonly has around 1 to 2 pages, but you can always add more to elaborate further information in your contract.

 Set the period on how long the sample contract is valid.
-Specify your dates and months, otherwise your employee's term of employment will go on for eternity.
+Specify your dates and months, otherwise, your employee's term of employment will go on for eternity.
 You can have a month-to-month contract with your employees or an average contract that may last for a semester, a year, or more.

 Every employee has different positions and responsibilities in your company.
 Outline your terms and conditions as well as describe their duties and position in the contract.
-Elaborate clearly their job description and indicate their assigned area.
+Elaborate clearly on their job description and indicate their assigned area.
 Include their regular work hours as well as overtime policies and rates.
 Don't forget to state their monthly salaries or wages as well.

-Once your employees begin to work in your company, make sure that no information is shared to outsiders.
+Once your employees begin to work in your company, make sure that no information is shared with outsiders.
 Keep things confidential between you and your clients and add a confidentiality statement in the contract.
 Explain limitations on your employee's ability to work for competitors during and after he or she works for you.
-In case breach of contract occurs or when your employee plans to resign, clarify your termination procedure in your contract as well.
+In case a breach of contract occurs or when your employee plans to resign, clarify your termination procedure in your contract as well.

 Lastly, provide a space for your signature area for you and your employees to affix signatures.
 Let them indicate the date when they signed the company contract to trace when the validity of the contract begins.
 Have witnesses sign your contract and notarize it for legal purposes.
 Keep a copy of the contract and give a copy to your employee as well.